ikumen/today-i-learned/posts/til/minimum-spanning-tree.md

  4. repeat from step 1

 Note: `traversable` needs to be sorted every time we visit a vertex (step 2) and add new edges.
-To optimize this, a [min heap](https://github.com/ikumen/today-i-learned/blob/main/src/main/java/com/gnoht/til/datastructures/Heap.java) (e.g, priority queue) is a good data structure to use here.
+To optimize this, a [min heap](https://github.com/ikumen/today-i-learned/blob/main/src/main/java/com/gnoht/til/datastructures/Heap.java) (e.g. priority queue) is a good data structure to use here.

 Here's the algorithm in pseudocode.